 Somehow as I peer over to the lower house I always suppress a shudder at the conditions that the men worked in at that time.
 Wonderful for us on a balmy day in summer but treacherous in the winter with the waves breaking over the roofs and gales howling in from the Atlantic.

 The Lower Engine house or “The Crowns Pumping Engine House”

-The building you see today was constructed in 1830 to replace an earlier building from 1816 and stands just 60 feet above the sea.
-In 1832 this building housed a 30” Harvey pumping engine for the Crown engine shaft pumping less that 30 gallons per minute – it was used until the mine closed in 1832.
+The building you see today was constructed in 1830.
+It replaced an earlier 1816 building and stands just 60 feet above the sea.
+In 1832 this building housed a 30” Harvey pumping engine for the Crown engine shaft pumping 30 gallons per minute.
+It was used until the mine closed in 1832.